 5. Negotiating the cost down

 You may be purchasing 300 room nights per year with one hotel chain but if you are doing this via a cocktail of online travel agent, the chain’s own website and hotel booking agencies, this won’t show in the consolidated data.
-Without that, you will be unable to leverage the total spend volume to gain a favorable rate.
+Without that, you will be unable to leverage the total spend volume to gain a favourable rate.
 If all bookings are done in one place with a TMC, your Account Manager will have more data available and thus be able to negotiate better rates for you.

 Before rushing headlong to get everyone booking online, just ask yourself about the true costs of doing it yourself.